 Louisiana law also decides what a child can inherit if a parent dies without a will.
 If a parent dies with children but no spouse, the children inherit all of the parent’s property that passes through succession.
 If the parent is married at the time of death, the spouse retains a usufruct right in community property.
 The children inherit the community property subject to the parent’s lifetime use of that property and all of the parent’s separate property outright.

 If a minor child inherits property outside of a trust, the child’s tutor will manage the property on the child’s behalf until the child is an adult.

 How Can I Make Sure My Rights Are Protected?

 You may have specific questions about your parent’s will or about what your rights are under Louisiana law.
 Our experienced Louisiana succession attorneys are here to get you the answers you need.
-Please contact us today to set up an initial meeting and to ensure your rights are protected.
+Please contact us today to ensure your rights are protected.